itaibenamram/player-generator/README.md

 :heavy_check_mark: Enabled the user to enter command arguments in any order.

 :heavy_check_mark: Redefined the command argument system.

+:heavy_check_mark: Implement the option to choose the amount of players generated via the command line.

 :heavy_check_mark: Various quality of code improvements :smiley:.